jle64/gnome-pass-search-provider/README.md

 Log out and reopen your GNOME session.

 The search provider will be loaded automatically when doing a search.

-You should see it enabled in GNOME Settings Search pane.
+You should see it enabled in GNOME Settings, in the Search pane.
+This is also where you can move it up or down in the list of results relatively to other search providers.

-# OTP

-The [pass-otp](https://github.com/tadfisher/pass-otp) extension is supported.
-Searches starting with `otp` will copy the otp token to the clipboard.

 # Fields